csm123/sharepoint-javascript-helpers/readme.md

 **IN DEVELOPMENT, NOT READY FOR PRODUCTION USE**

 SharePoint JavaScript Helpers (SJH) makes it easier to work with SharePoint lists through JavaScript.
+It does not provide pre-fab solutions, but makes it easier to build your own.

-SJH returns promises* and then standard JavaScript objects, not SharePoint enumerators or other exotic creatures, so it's easy to incorporate into your code.
+## Capabilities

-This was built to be fully compatible with popular front-end libraries like React JS.
-Join the future of SharePoint front-end development.
+These are very simple features that can be combined to produce complex SharePoint-based applications.

-## * Promise, what?
+- Get list items

-When you query the SharePoint API, the response is not immediate.
-Once the response comes back, you'll want to do something with it.
+- Add item(s) to a list

-A promise tells SJH what to do once the response comes back.
+- Get the current user's e-mail address

 ## Compatibility